 We introduce several spots where you can enjoy cultural events in Fukuoka, mainly in and around ACROS Fukuoka.

 The Step Garden is a rooftop green space that could be called the face of ACROS Fukuoka.
-The Step Garden, which creates a distinctive landscape within the city, has featured in a range of media, both in Japan and overseas.
+The Step Garden creates a distinctive landscape within the city and has featured in a range of media, both in Japan and overseas.
 Two decades on from the building’s construction, the garden’s many trees continue to thrive and change with the seasons.
-Why not try climbing the ACROS Step Garden just once to mark your visit to Fukuoka?
+Why not try climbing the ACROS Step Garden to mark your visit to Fukuoka?

 In addition to a permanent exhibition of craftworks from within Fukuoka Prefecture, the Takumi Gallery also holds weekly exhibitions.
 Here, you can touch works that have been lovingly created by hand and marvel at their beauty at close quarters.
 You can also come along and enjoy demonstrations and workshops showcasing how specific craftworks are made.